xem/3DShomebrew/tutorial.md

     // Wait for next frame
     gspWaitForVBlank();

-    // Read which buttons are currently pressed hidScanInput();
+    // Read which buttons are currently pressed or not hidScanInput();
     kDown = hidKeysDown();
+    kHeld = hidKeysHeld();
+    kUp = hidKeysUp()

-    // If START is pressed, break loop and quit if (kDown & KEY_START){
+    // If START button is pressed, break loop and quit if (kDown & KEY_START){
       break;
     }